jldeen/dotfiles/README.md

 A lot of stuff.
 Seriously, a lot of stuff.
 Check them out in the file browser above and see what components may mesh up with you.
-[Fork it](https://github.com/holman/dotfiles/fork), remove what you don't use, and build on what you do use.
+[Fork holman's](https://github.com/holman/dotfiles/fork) or [Fork mine](htps://github.com/jldeen/dotfiles/fork), remove what you don't use, and build on what you do use.

 ## components